21st Nur Otan Extraordinary Congress: Background

-Result

-President Kassym-Jomart Tokayev is the only candidate to 2022 Nur Otan election.

 Event

 A total of 399 delegates were chosen for the 21st Extraordinary Congress, in which 389 of them took part in participating.
 The congress was held behind closed doors remotely and was attended by national leaders, members of the Nur Otan Political Council as well as its representatives of regional branches, legislators and members of the government.

 Amendments to the Party Charter

 During the congress, several revisions were made to the Nur Otan's party charter which were payment contributions as prior before was tied with 0.7% of the minimum wage or 3,570 tenge per year.
 After presidential decree which cancelled the binding of all state payments to the minimum wage, the party contributions were changed to 0.1% of the minimum wage monthly or 3,676 tenge per year.

 Changes to Political Council

 According to the Nur Otan, the party's political council had been revised by 55% with female representation rising to 33.7%, share of young people under 35 increasing six times to 13% and average age decreased by 4 years to 47 years old.
 The number of civil servants decreased by third while the educational sector representatives rose 10% and share of NGOs and media to 15.2%.

 It was also noted that the Political Council which consists of 92 people did not include political figures such as Bauyrjan Baibek, Dariga Nazarbayeva, Askar Mamin, Erlan Karin, Bakhytzhan Sagintayev, Dauren Abaev, and Bulat Utemuratov.
 For the first time, neither a Prime Minister, cabinet official or an äkım were included in the composition.